 On January 29th the first meeting of this year was conducted at IIT Madras.
 The officials from the Council of Boards of School Education (COBSE), IIT Guwahati, IIT Delhi, Malaviya National Institute of Technology (MNIT) Jaipur, Ministry of Human Resource Development (MHRD) and 23 state education boards had attended the meeting along with the members of the Joint Admission Board (JAB) and JoSAA.
-As per the words of an official, decision has been arrived at that by June 10 this year, all the state boards would publish their top 20 percentile cut-off marks.
+As per the words of an official, by June 10 this year, all the state boards would publish their top 20 percentile cut-off marks.
 The JoSAA in collaboration with The National Informatics Center would jointly conduct the seat allocation to the institutes between June-July 2017.
-The JoSAA would dispatch a short format to all boards to provide the necessary cut offs in a timely manner.
+The JoSAA would dispatch a short format to all boards to provide the necessary cutoffs in a timely manner.

 From December 1, the registrations for JEE (Main) 2017 had started for the year.
 Also, a notification released in November had made the Aadhaar number mandatory for appearing in the exam.
 The MHRD had clearly stated that the class XII marks will not be the determining factor of JEE rankings to grant admissions for engineering courses at the undergraduate level.
 The IIT Council submitted recommendations on changes to JEE pattern made the ministry to take this decision.
 On April 2, 2017, the JEE (Main) exam will be held across the country.